 are some tips to follow when cooking meat:

 - Use a meat thermometer.

-- Cook ground meat to at least 160 F.
+- Cook ground meat and wild game to at least 160°F

-- Avoid eating pig, walrus, horse, or bear meat.
+- Avoid eating walrus, horse, or bear meat.